 Small Business Innovation Research Program (SBIR)

-The Small Business Innovation Research (SBIR) program at the U.S. Department of Agriculture (USDA) offers competitively awarded grants to qualified small businesses to support high quality, advanced concepts research related to important scientific problems and opportunities in agriculture that could lead to significant public benefits.
+The Small Business Innovation Research (SBIR) program at the U.S. Department of Agriculture (USDA) offers competitively awarded grants to qualified small businesses to support high quality research related to important scientific problems and opportunities in agriculture that could lead to significant public benefits.
+The program stimulates technological innovations in the private sector and strengthens the role of federal research and development in support of small businesses.
+The SBIR program also fosters and encourages participation by women-owned and socially or economically disadvantaged small businesses.

 The objectives of the SBIR Program are to: